The 2025 State of Budget Allocation in Retail Media

 The competition among smaller RMNs underscores the importance of aligning spend with networks that cater to specific categories—such as Ulta or Sephora for beauty brands—to efficiently reach the most relevant audiences.
 Additionally, as retailers build out their own media offerings, many are providing advertisers with exclusive first-party data and enhanced targeting capabilities, making strategic budget allocation even more crucial.

-Channel performance and evolving spend
+How are channel performance and spend evolving?

 The way brands balance and rebalance their retail media budgets is constantly shifting.
 Kaitlyn Fundakowski, Sr. Director of E-Commerce at Chomps, emphasizes the need for ongoing reassessment: